 Separate ICAs are not required for quota-share syndicates or parallel syndicates but agents must include any exposure within the main syndicate ICA.
-Agents should seek clarification from Open Years Management if they are unsure as to whether a syndicate counts as a quota share or parallel syndicate for ICA purposes.
+Agents should seek clarification from their ICA review team leader if they are unsure as to whether a syndicate counts as a quota share or parallel syndicate for ICA purposes.